France Road Trip: Visiting Troyes With Kids

 Troyes Cathedral, France

-The city has several Gothic churches which are worth viewing as well as museums.
-We didn’t get the chance to explore them but The Musee d’Art Moderne is the most notable, housing a private collection of mainly Fauvist paintings including the French artists Vlaminck and Derain.
+The city has several Gothic churches which are worth visiting in Troyes as well as museums.
+We didn’t get the chance to explore the museums but The Musee d’Art Moderne is the most notable, housing a private collection of mainly Fauvist paintings including the French artists Vlaminck and Derain.
 At 12€, a Troyes museum pass is good value giving access to all museums as well as some other perks such as champagne tasting.
 If you are into shopping, Troyes is also know for its factory outlet stores.

 Timber houses in Troyes, France